Borough of Maidstone

 The Borough of Maidstone is a local government district with borough status in Kent, England.
 It is named after its largest settlement of Maidstone, the county town of Kent, which is also where the council is based.
 The borough also includes surrounding rural areas.

 The borough was formed on 1 April 1974 by the merger of the municipal borough of Maidstone with the rural districts of Maidstone and Hollingbourne, under the Local Government Act 1972.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new West Kent unitary authority.

 Geography

 The borough covers an area generally to the east and south of the town of Maidstone: as far north as the M2 motorway; east down the M20 to Lenham; south to a line including Staplehurst and Headcorn; and west towards Tonbridge.
 It lies between the North Downs and the Weald, and covers the central part of the county.
 The M20 motorway crosses it from west to east, as does the High Speed 1 railway.

 Geologically, the Greensand Ridge lies to the south of the town.
 The very fine sand provides a good source for glass-making.
 The clay vale beyond, through which flow the three rivers which meet at Yalding (the Medway, the Beult and the Teise), and the chalk North Downs all provide raw materials for paper- and cement-making; which are also local industries.